-If you are an Assisted Living provider, chances are the residents you serve today look very different from your residents 10 years ago.
+If you are an Assisted Living care provider, chances are the seniors you serve today look very different from your residents 10 years ago.
 Providers across the country are recognizing a shift in resident acuity.
-In most instances this means the residents they are serving are older, have more comorbidities, and need more assistance and services than ever before.
+In most instances, this means the residents they currently serve are older, have more comorbidities, and need more assistance and services than ever before.

 Direct Supply Clinical Director Liz Jensen, RN MSN, RN-BC, is a board-certified gerontological nurse with more than 25 years of experience in nursing leadership, practice and education in post-acute care and Senior Living.
-She shares her experiences in working with Assisted Living providers and the trends she’s seeing.
+She shares her experiences in working with Assisted Living care providers and the high acuity trends she’s seeing.

 Advances in medical care are helping people live longer with more chronic conditions.
 When you look at the research, the first incidences of cardiovascular disease, heart failure and stroke significantly increase over the age of 80.
-This may mean our Assisted Living residents are taking more medications, need more help with transfers and mobility, and have an increased risk of frailty.
+This may mean Assisted Living residents are taking more medications, need more transfer and mobility assistance, and have an increased risk of frailty.

 How are providers responding?